-If you’re older than 30, when you hear cheat code, you almost certainly think of the Konami Code before anything else.
+If you’re older than 30, you almost certainly think of the Konami Code before anything else when you hear “cheat code.”
 Introduced on the Nintendo Entertainment System, Konami implemented the code across several of its games, making them easier to complete.
 Given the ruthless nature of titles like Contra and Teenage Mutant Ninja Turtles IV: Turtles in Time, it was more than welcome, though not every game actually gave players an advantage by entering it.

 In its most famous form, the Konami Code was Up-Up-Down-Down-Left-Right-Left-Right-B-A — a series of buttons that many kids had burned into their memory.
 Without the code to give you 30 extra lives in Contra, beating the game was all but impossible – and it still wasn’t a cakewalk with the code.
 The code has continued to be used in more recent Konami games but is typically included as an Easter egg rather than a legitimate strategy.